George Prendergast, PhD – Chairman, RiboNova Advisory Board

 Robert Sarisky, PhD, MBA (Board Member)

-Rob Sarisky has more than 25 years of oncology business and scientific expertise, and currently serves as Executive Vice President of Forma Therapeutics.
+Rob Sarisky has more than 25 years of oncology business and scientific expertise, and served as Executive Vice President of Forma Therapeutics.
 Dr. Sarisky previously served as Vice President of Oncology Business Development and Licensing at Janssen Pharmaceuticals, a Johnson & Johnson company.
 During his career, Dr. Sarisky held positions of Vice President of External Research and Early Development within Johnson & Johnson, Senior Director of Immunology Research at Centocor, and Director of Virology at GlaxoSmithKline Pharmaceuticals.
 He has authored more than 120 publications and patents and served on the Editorial Board for two scientific journals.
 He has been active in the academic community by serving on the University of Pennsylvania Executive Advisory Committee for the HHMI Graduate Training in Medical Sciences program, the University of Miami Innovation Corporate Advisory Council, the University of North Carolina Innovation Transfer and Development Initiative, and as an adjunct Professor at Drexel University School of Medicine and an Advisory Board member for Indiana University’s Biotechnology Program.
 Dr. Sarisky received his BS degree in Biology from the University of Scranton, a PhD in Genetics from the Pennsylvania State University College of Medicine, completed his postdoctoral training at the Johns Hopkins School of Medicine, and holds an MBA in Marketing from Lehigh University.

 Joan Lau, PhD, MBA (Board Member)